 Polysulphate fertilizer is a ‘clean’ product that can be mass-produced with minimal environmental impact and has the lowest carbon footprint of any other commercially available fertilizer.

-Why is Polysulphate so Good for Crops?
+Why are Polysulphate Fertilizers so Good for Crops?

-Besides containing a good balance of the four key nutrients that suit all crops and soil types, Polysulphate granules release nutrients into the soil at a gradual rate, thus growing plants receive steady and prolonged nutrition through all the crop growth cycle
+Besides containing a good balance of the four key nutrients that suit all crops and soil types, Polysulphate fertilizer granules release nutrients into the soil at a gradual rate, thus growing plants receive steady and prolonged nutrition through all the crop growth cycle

 Polysulphate is also low in chlorides and is free of any other substances that may be detrimental to crops, soil, or the local environment.
 Its prolonged release of nutrients makes it less prone to leaching losses thus preserving the environment.